ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 For more details, refer to the specific data sheets and hardware overview table.

-## Software requirment
+## Software requirements
 {: #sr}

-- The Orchestrator (KSYS) Power Virtual Server instance is deployed with 0.5 cores and 4 GB of memory; however, larger environments with over 100 VMs may require additional resources.
+- The Orchestrator (KSYS) Power Virtual Server instance is deployed with 0.5 cores and 4 GB of memory; however, larger environments with over 100 VMs require more resources.
 You can increase this configuration after the initial deployment by modifying the workspace and virtual server properties.

 - The KSYS logical partition runs IBM® AIX® 7.3 with Technology Level 1 Service Pack 1 (7300-01-01).